livingdocsIO/magazine-example/README.md

 npm start
 ```

-Note that this will always also create a design build.
+Note that `npm start` will always also create a fresh design build.